Limiting Loitering – What Can You Do & How Can Your Facility Service Company Help?

 Loitering is simply when a person sits or stands around a commercial property without permission to be there or any plans to buy anything from a business located there.

-Whether you manage a retail center, apartment complex or office building, loiterers can discourage customers and prospective tenants.
-If a property feels unsafe or uncomfortable, then it can be written off as undesirable by prospective tenants or customers.
+Whether you manage a retail center, apartment complex, or office building, loiterers can discourage customers and prospective tenants.
+If a property feels unsafe or uncomfortable, then it can be written off as undesirable.
 If patrons and visitors avoid your party due to the presence of loiterers, then it can result in loss of money and tenant complaints.

 How to Discourage Loitering?

 Loitering is often a result of homelessness, which has been on the rise in the United States.
 See this article to learn more about dealing with homeless people on your property.
 That can make it a delicate issue to address.
 Although you may not know the reasons why someone is loitering, you can always take a humane and safe approach that still protects your property.

 1. The Obvious Can Work: Install “No Trespassing” or “No Loitering” Signs

 Need help creating and installing some signs?
 Your facility service company should be able to handle it.
 TWS makes it our mission to do whatever you ask to make your property a success!
 Don’t hesitate to call up a TWS property coordinator and ask for additional services.
 We’re already familiar with your property and can save you time (and by extension – money) if we handle it for you.
 Not a TWS client?
 Contact us and find out why you should be!

 2. Simply Ask People to Leave – Using an Automated System